NYUAppSec/appsec_hw1/HW1_Instructions.md

 The repository should contain:

 * Part 1
-  * Your .travis.yml
+  * Your `.github/workflows/hello.yml`
   * At least one signed commit
 * Part 2
   * A directory named `part2` that contains `crash1.gft`, `crash2.gft`,
     `hang.gft`, and `writeup.txt`
-  * An updated .travis.yml that runs your tests
+  * An GitHub Actions YML that runs your tests
   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above)
 * Part 3
   * A directory named `part3` that contains `cov1.gft`, `cov2.gft`,
     `fuzzer1.gft`, `fuzzer2.gft`, and `writeup.txt`
-  * An updated .travis.yml that runs the new tests
+  * An updated Actions YML that runs the new tests
   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above)